derong97/ReadME/server/README.md

 ## Start Flask Server with React Frontend

 ### Download Prerequisites
+Note: skip these steps if you have already done this before
 1. Download venv package: `sudo apt-get install python3 venv`
 2. Install all packages: `pip install -r requirements.txt`